Latedog/LostArts/Changelog/Dungeon__June_2020.md

 6/22:

-- Added Puff enemy which pushes enemies and players
+- Implemented Puff enemy which pushes enemies and players
 - Added function linearActorPush() to facilitate new style of actor pushing.
 This function properly pushes the actors linearly until they are out of range of the pushee.
 - Added GustyPuff and StrongGustyPuff variants of Puff.
 GustyPuff pushes in all directions and StrongGustyPuff is a tougher version of it.
+- Added InvertedPuff and SpikedInvertedPuff enemies